top of page

 • Supporting relaxation of surrounding tissues

-Massage therapy may help relieve tension that develops in the foot and lower leg.
+Massage therapy may help relieve tension that develops in the foot and lower leg, especially when combined with strengthening, mobility work, footwear considerations, and load management.

 Book an Assessment

-If heel pain is affecting your ability to walk comfortably or participate in activity, our team can assess foot mechanics and guide appropriate care.
+If heel pain, arch pain, or bottom-of-foot pain is affecting your ability to walk, stand, run, work, or participate in activity, our team can assess foot mechanics and guide appropriate care.

 Book Initial Appointment